Part of Business Problems

 Likely causes

-Where the problem may really live.
+Where the cash strain may live.

 Margins are weaker than the top line suggests.